A woman was fatally shot by a N.Y. homeowner after she went up the wrong driveway

 Murphy summed the case as a "very sad" incident involving an "innocent young woman."

 "There was clearly no threat from anyone in the vehicle.
-There was no reason for Mohnahan to feel threatened," he said.
+There was no reason for Monahan to feel threatened," he said.

 He added that he wasn't aware of any interaction between the passengers and Monahan.
 No one exited the vehicle, which was only in the driveway "for a very short time," he said.